digitaldeacon/memberhive1/README.md

+# gemmy-web
-# gemmy-web, the Repo for the Angular UI side of gemmy
+The Repo for the Angular UI side of gemmy